 Strategic Background of the Battle of Salamis

-The Battle of Salamis, fought in September 480 BCE, was the turning point of the second Persian invasion of Greece.
-After the Greek defeat at Thermopylae and the burning of Athens, the Persian king Xerxes I commanded an immense fleet estimated at over 1,000 warships, while the Greek allied fleet – mostly Athenian – numbered around 370 triremes.
+The Battle of Salamis, fought in September 480 BCE, stands as the decisive turning point of the second Persian invasion of Greece.
+Following the catastrophic Greek defeat at Thermopylae and the subsequent burning of Athens, the Persian king Xerxes I commanded an immense fleet estimated at over 1,000 warships, while the Greek allied fleet – predominantly Athenian – numbered around 370 triremes.
 The narrow straits between the island of Salamis and the Attic coast became the stage for one of history’s most decisive naval engagements.
 The Greek commander Themistocles deliberately lured the Persian fleet into the confined channel, negating the Persians’ numerical advantage and transforming the battle into a contest of discipline, local knowledge, and tactical innovation – especially the use of defensive shield formations integrated with ramming maneuvers.

 The political and military stakes were extraordinarily high.
 A Persian victory at Salamis would have opened the door to the Peloponnese and likely ended Greek independence.
 Themistocles understood that his only hope was to force an engagement where the enemy could not deploy its full strength.
 The geography of the Salamis strait – less than two kilometers wide at its narrowest – created a bottleneck that neutralized the Persians’ ability to encircle or overwhelm the Greek line.
 Within this constrained environment, the Greeks employed a set of close-order tactics originally designed for land warfare, adapted to the unique demands of oar‑powered trireme combat.